Brakspear Brewery

-W.H.
-Brakspear & Sons Ltd. is a brewer in Henley-on-Thames, Oxfordshire.
-Since the closure of its original brewery in Henley-on-Thames in 2002, most of its beers have been brewed by Wychwood Brewery in West Oxfordshire.
+W. H. Brakspear & Sons Ltd. was a brewery in Henley-on-Thames, Oxfordshire, England.
+Since the closure of the brewery in 2002, its beers have been brewed by Wychwood Brewery in West Oxfordshire.
 In 1993, beer writer Michael Jackson described its "ordinary" bitter as the best in England.

 History

-In 1711, W.H.
-Brakspear bought a brewery on Bell Street, Henley-on-Thames.
+In 1711, W. H. Brakspear bought a brewery on Bell Street, Henley-on-Thames.
 The Brakspear family was distantly related to Nicholas Breakspear, who became Pope Adrian IV in 1154 — the only Englishman to become Pope.
 In 1812, the brewery moved to a Thames-side location on New Street.

 The brewery was used in 1990 episode of Inspector Morse, "Sins of the Fathers".
-In 2002, W.H.
-Brakspear & Sons licensed the brewing of its beers to Refresh UK, owner of Wychwood Brewery, and the brewery ceased production and closed.
+In 2002, W. H. Brakspear & Sons licensed the brewing of its beers to Refresh UK, owner of Wychwood Brewery, and the brewery ceased production and closed.
 The site was sold and part of it converted to a Hotel du Vin boutique hotel.